amethyst/rfcs/README.md

 will regularly issue decisions.
 When a decision is made, the RFC pull request will either be merged or closed.
 In either case, if the reasoning is not clear from the discussion in thread, the sub-team will add a comment describing the rationale for the decision.
+In the case of the RFC being closed, the tag "RFC: Declined" will be added to the tracking issue.
+If it is merged, it will receive the tag "RFC: Accepted".

-## Implementing an RFC
+### Implementing an RFC
 [Implementing an RFC]: #implementing-an-rfc

 Some accepted RFCs represent vital features that need to be implemented right